moorepants/me41055/content/pages/syllabus.rst

 Assignments & Grades
 ====================

+*Grade calculation statemetn updated on Feb, 11 2022.*

 The average of your best 10 of 12 homeworks will be counted for 60% of the course grade and the exam will count for 40% of the course grade.
+You must score at least a 3 of 10 (30%) on the exam to pass the course when the grade is in combination with your homework score.
 If the exam grade is better than the average homework grade or if you are taking a resit exam, then the course grade is 100% from the exam.

 Homework
    There will be 12 computational homework assignments.
 Homeworks will be made